 Beetroot softened in the pressure cooker and then roasted with parboiled carrots, pumpkin and potatoes is simply delicious.

-Soak the beetroot seeds in water for 24 hours before sowing.
+In February, soak the beetroot seeds in water for 24 hours before sowing.

 each beetroot seed capsule contains up to 4 individual seeds, they need